A Hidden Retreat

 The wines are gently laid to rest in aging caves built directly into the hillside adjacent to the winery.
 Lush greenery grows thickly on the knoll above, absorbing solar heat and creating a naturally cool temperature between 57 and 62 degrees.
 The cave’s 20,000 square feet of tunnels were designed with keen architectural detail.
 The grid pattern aligns with the vine rows and is ideally functional for the cellar team.

-In 2010, the Kenzo Estate tasting room officially opened, realizing Kenzo Tsujimoto’s dream to share this special place with guests from around the world.
-The serene tasting room features flagstone flooring and oak furnishings with plenty of natural light.
-Private tastings can be hosted at a warm and inviting wood-grained counter, or in two private terrace spaces.
-A charming patio allows for outdoor wine tasting while soaking in vineyard views and the enchanting estate.
+Since 2010, the Kenzo Estate tasting room hosts Kenzo Tsujimoto’s dream to share this special place with guests from around the world.
+The serene space features flagstone and oak furnishings bathed in natural light.
+Tastings are hosted on the vineyard-side patio, and in two private terrace spaces.
+All spaces allow for soaking in vineyard views and the enchanting estate property, including 100-year olive trees.